Kombustor/antd-password-input-strength/README.md

 - Drop-in replacement for antd's Input component
 - Customizable
-- Uses [zxcvbn](https://github.com/dropbox/zxcvbn) for password strength estimation
+- Uses [tai-password-strength](https://www.npmjs.com/package/tai-password-strength) for password strength estimation

-_Note: zxcvbn is a large library.
+_Note: tai-password-strength is a rather large library.
 Use code splitting to only load the library when necessary._

 ## Install